Cuba

 A brief overview of Harvard activities, safety & security, health, cultural, and outbound immigration considerations

 At Harvard, the David Rockefeller Center for Latin American Studies’ (DRCLAS) Cuba Studies Program expands scientific and scholarly exchanges with Cuba and fosters the development, dissemination, and analysis of Cuba-related research throughout Harvard and the US.
-The Consortium for Advanced Study Abroad (CASA), which Harvard is a member of, also operates a study abroad program in Havana.
+The Consortium for Advanced Study Abroad (CASA), which Harvard University is a member of, also operates a study abroad program in Havana.

-Because of the U.S. embargo on trade with Cuba, there are significant legal restrictions on the types of allowable travel and activities.
+Because of the US embargo on trade with Cuba, there are significant legal restrictions on the types of allowable travel and activities.
 Carefully review the visa and travel documents section below.

 The information on this page is intended as a high-level summary and is not all encompassing.
 Situations on the ground can change rapidly.
 We encourage you to review the additional resources and utilize your Harvard network to learn more.
 You can also schedule a consultation with us if you’d like to discuss the safety and security or operational matters unique to you and your travel or project.
 We’ll work with you to minimize risks and help you make informed decisions about your travel and activities.